HANDFUL: Sequential Grasp-Conditioned Dexterous Manipulation with Resource Awareness: Introduction

 Dexterous multi-fingered hands with high degrees-of-freedom (DoF) offer manipulation capabilities that extend beyond those of parallel-jaw grippers.
 With many independently actuated fingers, such hands can perform tasks that require great dexterity, such as reorientation of mechanically complex objects~\cite{openai2019solvingrubikscuberobot}.
 However, despite their versatility, much of prior work in dexterous manipulation focuses on isolated skills, such as grasping~\cite{wang2023dexgraspnet,zhang2024dexgraspnet2}, pushing~\cite{li2026learninggeometryaware}, or in-hand rotation~\cite{qi2022hand,qi2023general,yin2023rotatingseeinginhanddexterity}, typically applied to a single object and optimized for immediate task completion.

 In contrast, many real-world manipulation scenarios are inherently sequential and multifunctional.
-A robot clearing a table or organizing a workspace must often first acquire an object and then perform a second task while continuing to hold it.
-For example, after grasping a container, a robot may need to push a button, pull a drawer, or reach for a second object without relinquishing its initial grasp.
-These scenarios require the robot to maintain force closure on the held object while simultaneously executing large reconfiguration motions with other fingers.
+A robot organizing a table or workspace must often acquire an object and perform a second task while continuing to hold it.
+After grasping a container, a robot may need to push a button, pull a drawer, or reach for a second object without relinquishing its initial grasp.
+These scenarios require the robot to maintain force closure on the held object while simultaneously executing reconfiguration motions with other fingers.
 Critically, success depends not only on the final grasp stability, but also on how finger contacts are allocated after the first grasp.
 In many cases, grasps optimized purely for force closure or stability occupy fingers and contact regions that are needed for subsequent actions, rendering downstream tasks infeasible.
 These settings therefore require resource-aware grasps that conserve fingers and contact surfaces for future subtasks.

 In this paper, we propose \method, whole-\textbf{\underline{HAN}}d \textbf{\underline{D}}exterity \textbf{\underline{F}}or seq\textbf{\underline{U}}ential task \textbf{\underline{L}}earning, a framework for sequential dexterous manipulation that treats finger usage as a limited resource to be allocated across subtasks.
-Rather than optimizing grasps for immediate stability, \method learns resource-aware grasping policies that preserve unused fingers and contact regions for future actions.
+Rather than optimizing grasps for immediate stability, \method learns resource-aware grasping policies that preserve fingers and contact regions for future actions.
 These grasps are then selected to serve as starting states to downstream subtasks through curriculum-based policy learning, which identifies the grasp modalities that best support subsequent subtasks.
 In addition, we introduce \benchmark, a new simulation benchmark built on ManiSkill~\cite{tao2024maniskill3gpuparallelizedrobotics} with the LEAP Hand~\cite{shaw2023leaphand}.
 The benchmark consists of tasks that share a common first subtask (grasping), while varying the second-subtask objective, such as pushing, pulling, or acquiring a second object.
-By fixing the first grasping subtask and varying the second objectives, \benchmark isolates the role of different grasping modalities and enables systematic evaluation of multifunctional dexterous policies.
-We will make the benchmark publicly available to facilitate reproducible experiments and further research.
+By fixing the grasping subtask and varying the second objectives, \benchmark isolates the role of different grasping modalities and enables systematic evaluation of multifunctional dexterous policies.